markomanninen/creativepowerofthefloweroflife/references.md

 ### Websites

- I have used Wikipedia extensively so that people interested on the different topics can easily find more information and relevant resources by following provided links.
-Wikipedia pages are not meant as evidences for my theories, but purely for additional information.
+ I have used Wikipedia extensively so that people interested in the different topics can easily find more information and relevant resources by following provided links.
+Wikipedia pages are not meant as an evidence for my theories, but purely for additional information.

 * [wikipedia.org](http://wikipedia.org)
 * [wikimedia.org](http://wikimedia.org)